ajayd-san/gomanagedocker/README.md

 bash -c "$(curl -sLo- https://raw.githubusercontent.com/ajayd-san/gomanagedocker/main/install.sh)"
 ```

+This is the recommended way to install on Linux(`amd64` only) and MacOS(both `intel` and `arm`) systems.
 Start the program with `gmd`.

+### Windows

+Building from source is currently the only way to install this on Windows.
+See next section.

 ### Build from source

-Just build like any other Go binary:
+Just build like any other Go binary, this is currently the only way to make goManageDocker work on Windows and arm64 chipsets running **Linux**:

 ```
 go install github.com/ajayd-san/gomanagedocker@main